johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 The introduction of peer-to-peer (P2P) networking is the second pillar of Cardano’s decentralization.
 The goal is to connect geographically dispersed pools to create a safe and reliable blockchain platform.

-This feature will leverage a collection of mini protocols and a categorization of cold, warm, and hot peers on mainnet to allow a node to make the best connection choice possible.
+This feature will leverage a collection of mini protocols[^92] and a categorization of cold, warm, and hot peers on mainnet to allow a node to make the best connection choice possible.
 In terms of networking, there was a hybrid era where SPOs had to use manual methods to maintain network connections.
 As SPOs took over block production at d=0, all core nodes were decommissioned.
 IOG continued to maintain relays, but the SPO network are gradually taking over this duty.
-To learn more about this, watch March 2021 Cardano360 episode, in which IOG’s principal architect Duncan Coutts outlined the P2P future.
+To learn more about this, watch March 2021 Cardano360 episode,[^93] in which IOG’s principal architect Duncan Coutts outlined the P2P future.

 **3. Decentralized Governance**